DariaKanev/CHSH-ITS-EXAM-PROJECT/content/post/2023/jun/methodology.md

 *Challenges*

 When we launched the query for the map, we realized that very few orchestras in Europe are listed with their exact location unlike surprisingly the orchestras in Mexico.
-For this reason, we decided to create another query for calculating the total number of orchestras in European countries which had returned bigger numbers.
+For this reason, we decided to create another query for calculating the total number of orchestras in European countries which returned bigger numbers.

 Another challenge was faced when we added an action to the data retrieved using the operator OPTIONAL, because the button that initiated the action query appeared even in case when the field for the leader hadn’t been filled with any information.